 - Substance abuse disorders

-- Depression is the number one cause of disability worldwide and is one of the most significant contributors to the global burden of disease, greatly impacting individuals and their families mentally, physically, socially, and financially.
+- Depression is the number one cause of disability worldwide.
+Not only it is significant contributor to the global burden of disease but also greatly impacts individuals, families mentally, physically, socially, and financially.

 Signs and Symptoms